Portal & Community Security: Experience Cloud Access

 How Portal Roles Are Auto-Created

 When you create the first community user on an Account, Salesforce automatically generates portal roles for that Account.
-Understanding this auto-creation is important because it affects role hierarchy size and sharing calculations.
+This auto-creation affects role hierarchy size and sharing calculations.

 Role Volume at Scale